Nothing beats a loose tea infusers for simplicity.

-The delicate tissue structure of the mesh filter means you can use this product for fine teas and even coffee.
+The delicate tissue structure of the fine mesh filter means you can use this product for fine teas and even coffee.
 It is the only model on this list that also works for coffee, making it the most versatile.
-Click below to see the current price on Amazon.

-The tea strainer ball from Teabox is made from a fine stainless-steel mesh that keeps even the smallest tea leaves inside and doesn’t trap leaves in the mesh, making it easy to clean.
+The tea strainer ball from Yeosen is made from a thicker 18/8 stainless-steel that keeps even the smallest tea leaves inside and doesn’t trap leaves in the mesh, making it easy to clean.

-You can clean the Teabox ball in the dishwasher, but it’s not really necessary.
-Just run some water over it to remove the leaves and you’re good to go.
-Click below to see the current price on Amazon.
+You can clean the Yeosen ball in the dishwasher, but it’s not really necessary.
+Just run some water over it to remove the leaves and you’re good to go

 The basket tea infuser set from Apace Living includes two baskets, a tea scoop and two dip trays.
 Everything is made from the finest 304 grade stainless steel.
 It will not rust and is dishwasher safe, although you can generally just rinse everything clean under running water.

 These basket infusers will fit almost any size mug or cup and are best for large and medium leaf teas.
 They work for fine teas like rooibos, too, but some debris will occasionally escape through the holes with ultra-fine teas.